 I need a snack.
 You need a snack.
 My kids need a snack ALL.THE.TIME.
 Snacks make the world go round.

 Or they at least make life functional and a little bit tastier when I’m sitting in standstill traffic with my kidlets.
 Or when my 3 year old is watching her mama get her sparkle on at a Fit4Mom class –> someone told me women don’t sweat, yeeeah riiiiight… .
 Or when I’ve already had breakfast but it’s not quite lunch time and my stomach is screamin’ GIMME SOMETHING TO EAT.

-Ok honestly, doesn’t it seem completely impossible to eat only at designated meal times?
+Ok honestly, doesn't it seem completely impossible to eat only at designated meal times?
 Clearly the center aisles of the grocery store are evidence of our need for snacks.
 They are loooaded with snacky foods.
-Bag of salty potato chips I’m lookin’ at you (actually my hubby is lookin’ at you).
-Cookies, oooh cookies…how I love you even though you and I need to be friends in moderation.
-And then there’s the sugary corn syrup laden bars masking as nutritious granola bars.
+Bag of salty potato chips I'm lookin' at you (actually my hubby is lookin' at you).
+Cookies, oooh cookies...how I love you even though you and I need to be friends in moderation.
+And then there's the sugary corn syrup laden bars masking as nutritious granola bars.

 Life (and food) is all about balance.
 And I'm not about to shun cookies.
 We all need a good cookie every once in a while.
 But the corn syrupy refined sugar granola bars, see yaaaa laterz.
 You've been traded in for something so much better.

 I’m calling them Fruit & Nut Energy Bites.
 With no guilt added.
 And no refined sugar and loaded with dietary fiber, potassium, iron, and antioxidants.